remtori/CppPlayground/Libraries/ASL/README.md

 - [x] StringImpl
 - [x] String
 - [x] StringView
-- [ ] UniqueString (string with the same value has the same implementation)
+- [x] SharedString (string with the same value has the same implementation)
 - [ ] StringBuilder
 - [ ] DoublyLinkedList
 - [ ] WeakPtr